 - 1 ½ cups 2% milk or milk of your choice–I like fat free but 2% is a bit creamier.
 Almond or oat milk also tastes good!

 - 1 ½ teaspoons vanilla extract

 - 1 teaspoon peppermint extract be sure to get the peppermint, not spearmint!

 - 3 tablespoons baking cocoa make sure it's not the hot cocoa drink mix

 - In a blender jar, add milk, sweetened condensed milk, baking cocoa, vanilla and peppermint extracts.

 - Blend all ingredients on medium speed until fully blended…about a minute.

 - Transfer creamer mixture to an airtight container and store in refrigerator for up to a week (if it lasts that long!)
 You will need to stir the mixture each time before serving to blend everything together again.

-- Use one "muffin cup" per 12 ounces of coffee or cocoa.
+- If using frozen creamer “cups” from baking cups, Use one "muffin cup" per 12 ounces of coffee or cocoa.

 Be sure to check out my Amazon Shop to discover the many items I use in my own kitchen.
 Meal Planning Magic is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Ordering products mentioned here are at no extra cost to you.
 Thank you for your support.